If you are a teacher and are thinking of bringing a group to Maths Inspiration, but feel you need more information, then read on.

 Here are some good arguments:

-• Colleagues recommend it - use the comments from teachers and students who have been to previous shows (see some comments on this page and also in the Reviews section), and the clip about us from BBC Breakfast or from our Youtube channel.
+• Colleagues recommend it - use the comments from teachers and students who have been to previous shows (see some comments on this page and also in the Reviews section), and clips from our Youtube channel.

 • This will raise the aspirations of your students, many of whom may have little idea of how maths is used in careers outside the classroom.